-Join Aaron F. Ross for an in-depth discussion in this video Keyframing node parameters, part of Up and Running with RealFlow.
+Join Aaron F. Ross for an in-depth discussion in this video Keyframing node parameters, part of Learning RealFlow.

 - Although it's unlikely that you will…animate objects in RealFlow,…it's very common to animate parameters.…For example, the speed of particles.…I want the water to start pouring out…of the faucet when this handle turns.…When I scrub across the timeline,…with no simulation calculated,…we can see that the handle has some animation…on it beginning at frame 15 until about frame 19.…Let's animate the speed of the emitter…in order to match the existing animation on the handle.…